python/cpython/Doc/library/itertools.rst

 .. function:: count(start=0, step=1)

-   Make an iterator that returns evenly spaced values starting with *n*.
+   Make an iterator that returns evenly spaced values starting with number *start*.
 Often used as an argument to :func:`map` to generate consecutive data points.
    Also, used with :func:`zip` to add sequence numbers.
 Equivalent to::